alialkhateeb99/Rubix-Cube-Simulator/README.md

 - The letters X,Y and Z are used to indicate that the entire cube is turned about one of it's axes corresponding to R, U and F respectively.
 When X,Y or Z are followed by a plus sign , it is an indication that the cube is rotated in a counterclockwise direction.
 When they are followed by the digit two, the cube is rotated 180 degrees.

-Please view the sample input file to see sample input.
+Please view the notations file for instructions.